healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 ## Business Value and Benefits

 -    Drive sales rep productivity
--    Reduce the cost of customer acquisition and generating opportunities,
+-    Reduce the cost of customer acquisition and generating opportunities

 ---